How to properly taste whisky

 • Take a small sip (approx. 5-10 ml)

-• Leave the whisky in your mouth, don't swallow immediately.
+• Let the whisky sit in your mouth, don't swallow immediately

-• Move it around in your mouth (wetting all areas)
+• Move it around your mouth (wet all areas)

 • Duration: 5-10 seconds

 Why small?
-The first sip "numbs" the taste buds with the alcohol.
-One small sip is enough!
+The first sip "numbs" the taste buds due to the alcohol.
+A small sip is enough!

 2. The second sip (larger)